th789/mbr-for-nmt/README.md

 ## Aims

-In this project, we seek to:
+In this project, we:

-- Apply  several  classic  sampling methods (beam search, ancestral sampling, top-k sampling, and top-p sampling) to produce candidate translations for the MBR decoding algorithm
+- Apply  several  classic  sampling methods (beam search, ancestral sampling, top-k sampling, and top-p sampling) to generate candidate translations for the MBR decoding algorithm
 - Compare and contrast the performance of classic beam search and MBR decoding with different candidate generation methods
-- Provide a robust  characterization  of  the  biases  present in  each  method’s  selected  translations
+- Provide a robust  characterization  of  the  biases  present in  each  method’s  selected  translations (length bias and token frequency bias)